DTrimarchi10/dsc-mod-3-project-online-ds-ft-051319/README.md

 For all tests described in this report, a significance level (alpha) of 0.05 was used.

+## Results Summary
+Some interesting findings from the Northwind database include:

+**Discount is correlated with increased order quantity for most, but not all, discount levels.**
+  * Company should avoid giving 10% discounts as they do not impact order quantity.
+  * Depending on inventory, product expiration, etc, there are instances where increasing quantity of product per order is beneficial.
+In these instances, the company should consider that 15% and 25% discount levels would have the greatest effect.

+**Discount is not correlated with lower order revenues.**
+  * Discounts do not negatively impact order revenue.
+  * The company should consider that offering a 5% discount results in greater revenue per order.

+**There is no statistically significant difference in order revenue for different sales representatives.**
+  * Sales results / process not impacted by sales representative who handles the order.

+**Higher product prices have higher order revenues, but order quantity remains unchanged with higher product price.**
+  * Adjust product quantity/volume per unit in order to increase sales.

+**Meat/Poultry bring in higher average order revenues.**
+  * Increase in the meat and poultry product offering could have a positive impact on average order revenue.
+  * Seek new customers who are interested in buying meat and poultry products to increase average order revenues.

 ## Outline

 I have broken this notebook out into sections.
 All of my Python work is completed in other notebooks.
 In all, I have five notebooks - one jupyter notebook for each question.
 Links to the respective notebooks are provided in the sections below.